nssriraam/rika/README.md

 While commercial AI agents like Codex, Claude Code, and Gemini Spark have started gaining desktop control and persistent memory, they all remain **cloud-tethered, subscription-locked, and corporately governed**.
 Your screen is streamed to their servers.
 Your data trains their models.
 Your access can be revoked at any time.
 And every one of them is wrapped in heavy safety guardrails that decide what you're allowed to do with your own machine.

 Rika answers to no one but you.
-She runs entirely on your hardware, is designed for zero operating cost, and executes with **zero censorship and absolute autonomy** — from opening applications and ghost-typing into your IDE to running offensive cybersecurity scans and briefing you every morning through natural voice conversation.
+She runs entirely on your hardware, is designed for zero operating cost, and executes with **zero censorship and deep system integration** — from opening applications and ghost-typing into your IDE to running offensive cybersecurity scans and briefing you every morning through natural voice conversation.

 She was designed with a single philosophy: **To break AI out of the sandbox and give it the keys to the operating system.**

-> *"Rika combines low-latency voice presence, local OS sovereignty, self-modifying memory, agent execution, and emotional embodiment — a combination that gives her a recognizable identity instead of feeling like another AI wrapper."*
+> *"Rika combines low-latency voice presence, local OS sovereignty, persistent memory, agent execution, and emotional embodiment — a combination that gives her a recognizable identity instead of feeling like another AI wrapper."*

 <br/>